zemahran/block-based-motion-estimator/README.md

 1. Clone the repo.
 2. In Visual Studio, open the project solution named "Project I".
-3. Build and run the "Source.cpp"
+3. Build and run the "Source.cpp" file.